selan-ufrn/dwm-6.4-slstatus/README.md

     - **statuspadding**: _adds control over the internal padding of the statusbar_.
     - **barpadding**: _adds control over the surrounding padding of the statusbar_.
     - **underlinetags**: _draws a line under the current tag_.
-    - **remove-indicator-selected**: _removes the little square of the selected tag, as it already has an underlining bar_.
     - **statusallmons**: _show the statusbar in all monitors_.

 2. Pacthes related to the overall behavior of `dwm`.
     - **restartsig**: _supports restarting `dwm` via keybinding_.